SZXC-WG/LocalGen-new/content/bots.en.md

 ---
 title: "Bots"
-description: "Meet the C++ bots compiled into LocalGen v6 and learn the source-backed contribution path."
+description: "Meet LocalGen's built-in C++ bots and learn how to add your own."
 date: 2026-04-06T17:54:16+08:00
 draft: false
 weight: 60